sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 ![Jekyll site running in a browser](/images/docker-passenger-lanyon.png)

-That’s all there is to it!
+That wasn't so hard now, was it?
 Now that we’ve got a simple Jekyll website running under Docker let’s go ahead and deploy it to DigitalOcean.

 # Run the site on DigitalOcean

-To run our Jekyll site on our Droplet we’ll first create an archive of the site source, then upload the site source to DigitalOcean, then build and run the container image on the remote server.
+To run our Jekyll site on our Droplet we’ll first create an archive of the site source.
+Then we'll upload the site source to DigitalOcean, build and run it.

 ## Upload site